seffy/sit737-2025-t1-prac2p/Task 6.1P/README.md

 🔗 [https://github.com/seffy/sit737hirebuddy](https://github.com/seffy/sit737hirebuddy)

-Please refer to that folder for all deployment files, screenshots, and task documentation.
+Please refer to that folder for all deployment files and documentation.